Commonly found in Hillside Woods

 See New York State Prohibited and Regulated Invasive Plants list, 2014 for species beyond those listed here, some of which you may find in your own garden.
 Consider removing ecosystem-damaging plants from your yard and replacing with native (deer-resistant, if your yard is unfenced) species.

-You will find privet, jetbead and Amur honeysuckle widespread above and below Vernal Pond.
-Burning bush is largely concentrated around Sugar Pond and to its south and west.
+You will find privet, jetbead, burning bush and Amur honeysuckle widespread above and below Vernal Pond.
+Burning bush has also concentrated around Sugar Pond and to its south and west.
 You will find Barberry, wineberry, multiflora rose and forsythia throughout the park.
 All of these shrubs are prevalent in Hastings area yards.

 Privet grows quickly and displaces native plants.
 Forests containing privet tend to have less shrub diversity as well as a decreased density of herbaceous plants and trees.